secretGeek/ok-ps/README.md

 `ok` makes you smarter and more efficient.

 Do you work on many different projects?
-And in each project, are there commands you use that are specific to that project?
+And in each project, are there commands or URLs you use that are specific to that project?
 You need a `.ok` file.

 A `.ok` file is a place to store any handy one-liners specific to the folder it is in.
 It can be viewed with a simple command.
 And commands in the `.ok` file can be executed immediately with the command `ok {number}` (example, `ok 3` to run the 3rd command.)